NawaMan/FunctionalJ/README.md

 ## Here are some features:
 - More ways to create and manipulate functions
-- Useful predefined functions
 - Accesses and Lenses
 - Lazy functional list and map
 - Addition to Stream and Iterator
-- Pipeable (flow) and PipeLine (point free)
+- Pipeable and PipeLine (point free)
 - Result (boxed object similar in concept with Optional)
+- Algebraic data type - Struct and choice types
-- Struct type with automatically created lens and exhaustive builder
+  - Struct type - an immutable data with lens and exhaustive builder
-- Sealed type with pattern matching
+  - Choice type - a sum type with payload and pattern matching
+- Rule type to constrain existing types.
 - Ref for Implicit and dependency injection
-- Promise
+- IO for side effect management
-- Reactive (Work in progress)
+- Event (Work in progress)

 This library works within the boundary of the language though pushing to the edge in some aspect.
 Therefore, it sometimes breaks convention.

-Function is a most basic unit of abstraction.

 ## Usage